duckling747/Compressiontron/documentation/week_report_4.md

 ## What was done during the week

-Completed all algorithms that are necessary, including any data structures needed, except that some tests are still not passed, and the neither encoder still does not output anything meaningful.
+Completed all algorithms that are necessary, including any data structures needed, except that some tests are still not passed, and neither encoder still output anything meaningful.
 So I wrote almost everything from the compression and decompression classes again, re-implemented the frequency table classes practically from scratch a bit differently, and next I'm doing the same for the encoders and decoders, in the hopes of finding any typos or mistakes by chance.
 Hopefully then the algorithms start to work as intended.
 Also changed the output design so that the encoders can create two different files.
 This makes for a lot more clear comparison between original input files and outputted files, and easier testing.

 ## How has writing the program progressed